any-docs/css/content/reference/properties/font-weight/index.md

   - Bold font weight.
 Same as `700`.

 - `<number>`
-  - A {{cssxref("&lt;number&gt;")}} value between 1 and 1000, both values included.
+  - A `&lt;number&gt;` value between 1 and 1000, both values included.
 Higher numbers represent weights that are bolder than (or as bold as) lower numbers.
 This allows fine-grain control for [variable fonts](#variable_fonts).
 For non-variable fonts, if the exact specified weight is unavailable, a [fallback weight](#fallback_weights) algorithm is used — numeric values that are divisible by 100 correspond to common weight names, as described in the [Common weight name mapping](#common_weight_name_mapping) section below.

 - `lighter`
   - One relative font weight lighter than the parent element.
 Note that only four font weights are considered for relative weight calculation; see the [Meaning of relative weights](#meaning_of_relative_weights) section below.